Ilan Pappé: Academic career

 Pappé was a senior lecturer at the Middle Eastern History Department and the Political Science Department of the University of Haifa between 1984 and 2006.
 He was the Academic Director of the Research Institute for Peace at Givat Haviva from 1993 to 2000, and chair of the Emil Touma Institute for Palestinian Studies.

 Pappé left Israel in 2007 to take up his appointment in Exeter, after his endorsement of the boycott of Israeli universities led the president of the University of Haifa to call for his resignation.
 Pappé said that he found it "increasingly difficult to live in Israel" with his "unwelcome views and convictions."
 In a Qatari newspaper interview explaining his decision, he said: "I was boycotted in my university and there had been attempts to expel me from my job.
 I am getting threatening calls from people every day.
 I am not being viewed as a threat to the Israeli society but my people think that I am either insane or my views are irrelevant.
 Many Israelis also believe that I am working as a mercenary for the Arabs."
+He joined Exeter as Professor of History, and has been director of its European Centre for Palestine Studies since 2009.

 Katz controversy

 Pappé publicly supported an M.A. thesis by Haifa University student Teddy Katz, which was approved with highest honors, that claimed Israel had committed a massacre in the Palestinian village of Tantura during the war in 1948, based upon interviews with Arab residents of the village and with an Israeli veteran of the operation.
-Neither Israeli nor Palestinian historians had previously recorded any such incident, which Meyrav Wurmser described as a "made-up massacre", but, according to Pappé, "the story of Tantura had already been told before, as early as 1950...
+Neither Israeli nor Palestinian historians had previously recorded any such incident, which Meyrav Wurmser described as a "made-up massacre".
+According to Pappé, "the story of Tantura had already been told before, as early as 1950...
 It appears in the memoirs of a Haifa notable, Muhammad Nimr al-Khatib, who, a few days after the battle, recorded the testimony of a Palestinian."
 In December 2000, Katz was sued for libel by veterans of the Alexandroni Brigade and after the testimony was heard, he retracted his allegations about the massacre.
 Twelve hours later, he retracted his retraction.
 During the trial, lawyers for the veterans pointed to what they said were discrepancies between the taped interviews Katz conducted and descriptions in Katz's thesis.

 Katz revised his thesis, and, following the trial, the university appointed a committee to examine it.
 After reviewing the taped interviews and finding discrepancies between them and what was written in the thesis, Katz was allowed to submit a revised thesis.
 Pappé continues to defend both Katz and his thesis.
 Tom Segev and others argued that there is merit or some truth in what Katz described.
 According to the Israeli New Historian Benny Morris: "There is no unequivocal proof of a large-scale massacre at Tantura, but war crimes were perpetrated there."